TriEmbed/quercus/README.md

 The ```linux_install.sh``` script can be run in multiple ways which will be reviewed below.
 This script has the ability to create and use a config file.
-The config file ```.quercusrc``` can be located in either the base of the Quercus directory or in your person user directory.
-The script will find it in either place but will favor the Quercus directory.
+The config file ```.quercusrc``` can be located in either the base of the Quercus directory or in your user directory.
+The script will find the config file in either place but will favor the Quercus directory.

 1. To create a config file run the script with no arguments on the first run.
 If you need to rewrite the config file use the ```-r``` or